robiot/robiot/README.md

 # Heyy 哈喽!
 ### I'm Elliot, a 17 year old builder on earth

-My goal is to maximize the positive impact I have on the world to help people and take humanity to a new age of prosperity and abundance.
+My goal is to maximize the positive impact I have on the world to help people and take humanity to a new age.
 <!-- test !-->

 - 👾 I do engineering in Frontend, Backend, Ethereum and more!